 - 2019 RSUs.
 A prorated portion of the RSUs will vest and convert to shares on the next regularly scheduled vesting date equal to the product of (i) one-third of the total number of RSUs granted pursuant to the award multiplied by (ii) a fraction, (A) the numerator of which is the total number of months the NEO was employed by the Company during the applicable 12-month vesting period (rounded up to the next whole month) and (B) the denominator of which is 12 months.
 However, for NEOs who have achieved "62/10 Retirement Eligibility" (as defined in the applicable award agreement), the RSUs will fully vest on the date of termination and will convert to shares on the original payment schedule. - 2017 PSUs and 2018 PSUs.
 PSUs will service-vest and convert into shares on the adjustment date, subject to adjustment based on actual performance through the end of the performance period. - 2019 3-Year PSUs.
 A prorated portion of the target number of PSUs will vest and convert into shares on the adjustment date equal to the product of (i) the target number of PSUs multiplied by (ii) a fraction, (A) the numerator of which is the total number of months the NEO was employed by the Company during the 3-year performance period (rounded up to the next whole month), and (B) the denominator of which is 36 months, subject to adjustment based on actual performance through the end of the performance period.
-However, for NEOs who have achieved "62/10 Retirement Eligibility," all of the target PSUs (i.e., not prorated) will vest and convert into shares on the adjustment date, subject to adjustment based on actual performance through the end of the performance through the end of the performance through the end of the performance. - 2019 5-Year PSUs.
+However, for NEOs who have achieved "62/10 Retirement Eligibility," all of the target PSUs (i.e., not prorated) will vest and convert into shares on the adjustment date, subject to adjustment based on actual performance through the end of the performance period. - 2019 5-Year PSUs.
 If the termination of employment occurs prior to the second anniversary of the grant date, the PSUs will be forfeited in their entirety.
 Following the second anniversary of the grant date, a prorated portion of the target number of PSUs will vest and convert into shares on the adjustment date equal to the product of (i) the target number of PSUs multiplied by (ii) a fraction, (A) the numerator of which is the total number of months the NEO was employed by the Company during the 5-year performance period (rounded up to the next whole month), and (B) the denominator of which is 60 months, subject to adjustment based on actual performance through the end of the performance period.
-However, for NEOs who have achieved "62/10 Retirement Eligibility," all of the target PSUs (i.e., not prodated) will vest and convert into shares on the adjustment date, subject to adjustment based on actual performance through the end of the order of the end of the performance through the end of the performance period.
+However, for NEOs who have achieved "62/10 Retirement Eligibility," all of the target PSUs (i.e., not prodated) will vest and convert into shares on the adjustment date, subject to adjustment based on actual performance through the end of the performance period.